top of page

 Attribution Modeling

 Multi-touch Attribution Models Implement multi-touch attribution models to credit all touchpoints in the consumer journey that lead to a conversion.
-This approach provides a holistic view of your campaign’s impact by recognizing the contribution of each touchpoint, including TV ads.
+This approach provides a holistic view of your campaign’s impact by recognising the contribution of each touchpoint, including TV ads.

 Team of produces are running a show from the directors gallery in front of a huge bank of monitors